Umersaeed81/File_Management_Operations/log/File_Management_Operations/File_Management_Operations.md

 # Verify the change using os.getcwd()
 print(f"After Change: {os.getcwd()}")
 ```
+### Output

     Before Change: C:\Users\UWX161178\File_Management_Operations
     After Change: D:\os_library

-**Using Double Forward Slashes (`//`)**: Double forward slashes are sometimes used to separate directories.
+- **Using Double Forward Slashes (`//`)**: Double forward slashes are sometimes used to separate directories.
 While this can work, it is less conventional and might cause unexpected behavior in some cases.

 ```python